Poll: What grade do you give the Seahawks in Sunday’s game?

 NFLSeahawksSports Poll: What grade do you give the Seahawks in Sunday’s game?
 Originally published September 9, 2018 at 4:32 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
+Next StoryStock watch: How did the Seahawks grade out in their 27-24 opening-week defeat to the Broncos?
 Previous StoryThree instant impressions from the Seahawks’ 27-24 loss to the Denver Broncos

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.